July Lawn & Garden Tips

 - Water Wisely.
 During dry weather, continue to keep the garden adequately watered.
 Remember, a weekly deep, thorough soaking is more beneficial than a daily light sprinkling.
 Water between 6-10am to avoid evaporation.

 - Brighten Shady Spots.
-Fill in holes in your shade garden with impatiens and hostas.
+Fill in holes in your shade garden with hostas, caladium, and coleus.

 - Cut Flowers for Flower Arrangements.
 Continue to plant zinnia seeds and enjoy cut flowers in a few weeks.